 And so back to the car.
 As I crossed the bridge a group of four late teens coming the other way said hello and asked me if I'd just been on the plateau.
 I said yes, whereupon the follow-up question was 'how long does it take?'.
 I glanced at their pristine trainers and tracksuits, and decided that these were folk who would benefit from a bit of Anglo-exaggeration-cum-deterrence.
 'It's about an hour and a half to get up there...and it'll be properly nasty coming down'.
 'Ah thanks!' came the reply, before they all set off anyway.
 Kids today, eh?

 Uploaded on: Mon, 18 Mar 2019 (20:20:56) Linkback: https://mountainviews.ie/track/4085/ To download GPS tracks you must be enrolled and logged in.
 See "Login or enrol", top right - quick and easy.

 Your time to complete will depend on your speed plus break time and your mode of transport.
-For walkers: Naismith's rule, a rough and often inaccurate estimate, suggests a time of 3h 32m + time stopped for breaks
+For walkers: Naismith's rule, an approximate though often inaccurate estimate, suggests a time of 3h 32m + time stopped for breaks

 NOTE: It is up to you to ensure that your route is appropriate for you and your party to follow bearing in mind all factors such as safety, weather conditions, experience and access permission.